itsliamegan/caribou/README.md

 Caribou currently doesn't provide a wide variety of assertions.
 It provides the basic truth and equality checkers, as well as a couple more specialized ones.
 If you feel any are missing, feel free to [contribute them](#contributing).
-Below are a list of all the assertions.
+Below are a list of all the assertions, which are available to import from the `caribou/assertions` namespace.

 * `assert(condition, [message])` Asserts that the given condition is truthy
 * `assert_not(condition)` Asserts that the given condition is falsey